brunormsilveira/rds-dataclassification-macie/README.md

 ![solution](images/rds2macie.png)

-As you see, the architecture from the solution that we will show you how to build is described as:
+The architecture workflow contains the following steps:

-1. ClassicModels relational database on RDS for MySQL.
+1.	**ClassicModels** relational database on **RDS for MySQL**.
-2. DMS task that connect to Classic Models database and transforms the data into several CSV files and load them into a S3 bucket.
+2.	**DMS task** that connect to **Classic Models database** and transforms the data into several CSV files and load them into a **S3 bucket**.
-3. Once the DMS task has succeed, a Macie classification job will start to discover the data and put the results into another S3 bucket.
+3. Once the DMS task has succeed, a **Macie classification job** will start to discover the data and put the results into another S3 bucket.
-4. Once the classification job results are delivered, an S3 SRR (Sample-region Replication) will replicate the job results objects to an staging bucket that will start an event that invokes a Lambda Function, this function will start an ETL job from Glue and transform the JSON file into Parquet and deliver into the data lake bucket.
+4. Once the classification job results are delivered, an S3 SRR (Sample-region Replication) will replicate the job results objects to an staging bucket that will start an event that invokes a Lambda Function, this function will start an **ETL job** from Glue and transform the JSON file into **Parquet** and deliver into the data lake bucket.
-5. Once the ETL job has succeed, it’s time to run SQL queries using Amazon Athena.
+5. Once the ETL job has succeed, it’s time to run **SQL queries** using Amazon Athena.

 To get started you will need an IAM user with the following access: